 - Plural of masculine a feminine in -e

-- Common irregular noun in the plural
+- The common irregular noun in the plural

 Basic Prepositions